frekky/donation-portal/README.md

 Would you like to create one now? (yes/no): no

-Now restart MemberDB by runing mussel:/services/gms# touch gms/wsgi.wsgi
+Now restart MemberDB by runing uccportal:/services/uccportal/gms# touch gms/wsgi.py
 ```

 Now go ahead and log in to the website.
 It will be totally fresh, with all
-committee members being made superusers on first login.
+committee, door and wheel members being made superusers on first login.

-If you would like to allow non-committee users to help out with data entry,
+If you would like to allow other users to help out with data entry,
 ask them to log in.
 After the login attempt is denied, you will be able to
 find their name in the Auth/Users area of the site.
 Turn on their staff status
 and allow them access to the memberdb permissions.